RainrainWu/knowledge-base/message streaming/conf notes/ETL Is Dead, Long Live Streams: real-time streams with Apache Kafka.md

 ## Requirements of Modern Streamming System
 - high-volumn and high-diversity data
 - real-time from the grounds up (event centric thinking)
+- Enable forward-compatible data architecture (use the same data differently)